razzlestorm/beautiful-jekyll/_posts/2019-10-23-NLP-Project-One.md

 ## A Look into the Chinese Media
 I have a complicated relationship with the Chinese media.
 I've done work for CCTV in the past, and most of my translation clients have some sort of government ties.
 Overall, I think that the daily news (新闻联播) that gets presented on CCTV is generally objective when it comes to international news.
 However, when it comes to domestic Chinese news, there can be more of an agenda.
 Having been a regular consumer of 新闻联播 before, I'm well aware of how the program will often shape a story to be very pro-China, and will often do fluff pieces on important figures.
-But as a Data Scientist, I wanted to perform an exploration of this, and see if there was actually any recognizable trends in how many fluff pieces (for Xi Jinping in particular) are produced over time.
+But as a Data Scientist, I wanted to perform an exploration of this, and see if there were any recognizable trends in how many fluff pieces (for Xi Jinping in particular) are produced over time.

 ## The Dataset